+Reskilling and Upskilling for Efficiency.
 Education, training and development organisations navigate paths across new terrain and lead markets into the future.
-This future changes at different speeds, with technology changing behavior and jobs.
+This future changes at different speeds, with technology changing behaviour and jobs.

 New career opportunities require targeted market strategies to address skills development needs.
 Competitive education, training and development organisations must connect different data to identify current and future market trends.

-For example, in-demand occupations data shows where firms must initiate and drive interest in the associated or required qualifications for new jobs.
+For example, in-demand occupations data shows where firms must initiate and drive interest in the qualifications for new jobs.

-Organisations offering qualifications to meet the rising demand for these skills must also drive, or create the demand within the labour market i.e. they cannot assume the market is adequately informed to realise future job opportunities.
+Organisations offering qualifications to meet the rising demand for these skills must also drive, or create the demand within the labour market.
+For example, they cannot assume the market is adequately informed to realise what the future job opportunities are.